Q Fever Antibody, IgG and IgM, Serum

 In Q fever sera, it is common to see IgG titers of 1:128 or greater to both phase I and phase II antibody titers.
 IgG class antibody titers appear very early in the disease, reaching maximum phase II titers by week 8 and persisting at elevated titers for longer than a year.
 Phase I titers follow the same pattern, although at much lower levels, and may not be initially detected until convalescence.

-IgM class antibody titers appear very early in the disease, reaching maximum phase II titers by week 3 and declining to very low levels by the 14th week.
+IgM class antibody titers appear very early in the disease, reaching maximum phase II titers by week 3 and declining to very low levels by week 14.
 Phase I titers follow the same pattern, although at much lower levels, and may not be initially detected until convalescence.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances